spine-cpp Runtime Documentation

 Loading skeleton data

-Skeleton data (bones, slots, constraints, attachments, skins, animations) can be exported to human readable JSON or a custom binary format. spine-cpp stores skeleton data in SkeletonData class instances.
+Skeleton data (bones, slots, constraints, attachments, skins, animations) can be exported to human readable JSON or a binary format. spine-cpp stores skeleton data in SkeletonData class instances.

 For loading the skeleton data from a JSON export, we create a SkeletonJson instance, which takes the previously loaded Atlas, set the scale of the skeleton and finally read the skeleton data from the file: